Lyndseyfin/01-ADVANCED-CSS-PORTFOLIO/README.md

 Second Assignment

 ## HTML
--I created this from the ground up using semantic HTML tags and personal work links + images
+- I created this from the ground up using semantic HTML tags and personal work links + images
+- I inserted a personal image of mine as a placeholder to be replaced with future projects

 ### CSS
--I styled my page the best I could!
-Very diffuclt for me and defintely a work in progress but I believe it all works accordingly
+- I styled my page the best I could!
+Very dificult for me and defintely a work in progress but I believe it all works accordingly